 Vileplume, almost since day 1.
 Top picks for other generations are… hmm, probably Kingdra, Milotic, Torterra, Sigilyph, Aurorus, Dhelmise and Dragapult.

 Tricky.
 I like the story of Black and White and Black and White 2, the worldbuilding of X and Y and Sun and Moon, the gameplay of Omega Ruby and Alpha Sapphire, and the Pokémon designs of Diamond and Pearl and Sword and Shield, and the ones I’ve replayed the most are probably Fire Red and Leaf Green, Heart Gold and Soul Silver and the original Ruby and Sapphire.
 So… honestly, almost all of them, in one way or another?

 I sent you a question, but you haven’t answered it!
 Does that mean you hate me?

 Nah, it probably just means I haven’t gotten to it yet.
 At the moment my audience is still small enough that in principle I can eventually get to them all, but writing good answers usually takes a while and these days I usually have a queue of at least a dozen.
 If you just want to say something about an article I’ve just written or only want a brief answer, you’ll usually get a quicker response by posting in the comment section.
-Alternatively, anyone supporting me for at least $4/month on Patreon can jump the queue by sending me their questions through my Patreon DMs!
+Alternatively, anyone supporting me on Patreon can jump the queue by sending me their questions through my Patreon DMs!